 Nothing is more important to us than the safety and welfare of our pupils.
 We take rigorous steps to ensure that children stay safe and do not come to any harm.
 We work closely with parents / carers and a range of professional external agencies in order to secure this.

-If you have any concerns, no matter how small they may seem, about the safety or welfare of any child, please contact the school's Designated Safeguarding Lead, Claire Scullion, Headteacher or Deputy DSL Clare Nicholson or Debbie O'Flynn.
+If you have any concerns, no matter how small they may seem, about the safety or welfare of any child, please contact the school's Designated Safeguarding Lead, Mrs Scullion, Headteacher or Deputy DSL Mrs Nicholson or Mrs Gourley.